-Portals have multiple forms and implementations depending on how they support a business model and its audiences: there are customer portals, employee portals, vendor portals, dealership portals, and many others.
+Portals have multiple forms and implementations depending on how they support a business model and its audiences: there are customer portals, enterprise portals, employee portals, vendor portals, dealership portals, and many others.
 Among them, we find global portals, an interesting solution for companies with many internal audiences and groups.
 But what exactly are they?
 And how are they different from “common” portals?

 The answer is not that simple.
 Having a “global” solution is not about the size of the workforce or the type of technology.
 Global portals are large-scale digital solutions that consolidate communication and processes for a company.
 They are often supported by Digital Experience Platform (DXP) functionality.
 While the essence of a “local” intranet is still there, the challenges they face are completely different.